Search & Download XML API

 <search-request> <common-name>L600</common-name> </search-request>

-Here's a slightly more complex example, showing three criteria being used to search for all Estes 18mm motors that have data files.
+Here's a slightly more complex example, showing four criteria being used to search for all Estes 18mm motors that have data files and are in production.

 Hopefully, all this looks familiar to you.
 If not, stop and familiarize yourself with XML before proceeding.
 There are tutorials on the web as well as several entire books on the subject, although the syntax is mostly self-explanatory.